arihcortes/Robotics-and-Machine-Intelligence/README.md

 <p align="center">
   <img src="images/forward1.png" />
 </p>
 Robot_Kinematics.py is a tool that allows you to input a robot arm's segment lengths, starting angles, and desired target position.
-The algorithm will then calculate the inverse jacobian of the current position and destination to move the joints one step closer to the goal.
-These steps are stored and then animated once the target is reached.
+The algorithm will then calculate the inverse jacobian of the arm's current position and target to help move the joints one step closer.
+Each step is stored and then animated once the target is reached.

 ### 1 Forward kinematics
 <p align="center">